brettz9/webappfind/executable-builder/README.md

     and own task bar icons? example: open a specific file, that gets sent to a particular eval: protocol which listens for the content and then passes it to a script that it dynamically loads
-1. Get code review of C++ file (e.g., `ShellExecuteEx` vs. `CallProcess` and `-remote`; other bugs?) and feedback on general approach, security concerns, etc. esp. if batch won't work for needs
 1. Ability to proposed WebAppFind handle multiple files on right-click (cycling through arguments)? e.g., to open a group and then commit as a group (seems to be no "open with